bbeaudry/pdf-generator/README.md

 # PDF Generator

-This simple extension generates a PDF file from a .in file template.
+This simple extension generates a PDF file from a .in file template on save.
 There are several places in a PDF file where bytes-offsets are required.
-We use the PDFium fixup_template_pdf.py script to replace {{name}}-style variables in the input with calculated results.
+We use the PDFium `fixup_template_pdf.py` script to replace {{name}}-style variables in the input with calculated results.

 ## Features

-- [x] Generate PDF on `Ctrl+S` or `Cmd+S`
+- [x] Generate PDF on `Ctrl+S` or `Cmd+S`.

 ## Requirements